CT075/fe8-archipelago/README.md

       not properly truncated.
 This may lead to a unit being level 20 with 11 EXP.
 - Receiving items on the world map doesn't work yet.
+- Units can occasionally be dropped on impassable terrain.

 ### Polish

 - Seth's weapon can change between his fight with Valter and the actual start of the Prologue.
+- There are a few instances of a boss's cutscene class differing from their gameplay class.
+- Custom unit palettes are planned, but will not be available for a while.

 ### Organizational